Tarzan (1999 film): Writing

-Casting

-Brendan Fraser auditioned twice for the title character before portraying the lead role in George of the Jungle (1997).
-Tony Goldwyn auditioned for the title role as well, and according to co-director Kevin Lima, Goldwyn landed it because of "the animal sense" in his readings, along with some "killer baboon imitations".
-For the signature Tarzan yell, Lima and Buck desired the traditional yell, although Goldwyn faced difficulties with providing the yell stating, "It's really hard to do, physically."
-His co-star Brian Blessed who does the voice of Clayton in the film ultimately provided the yell.
-Terk was originally written as a male gorilla, but following Rosie O'Donnell's audition, Terk was re-characterized as a female.
-Furthermore, Woody Allen was initially cast as the neurotic elephant Tantor.
-However, Katzenberg persuaded Allen to leave the project for DreamWorks' Antz (1998) and in exchange, the studio would distribute his next four films.
-Agreeing to the deal, Allen departed from Tarzan in 1996 and was replaced by Wayne Knight.

 Animation

 The animators were split into two teams, one in Paris and one in Burbank.
 The 6000-mile distance and difference in time zones posed challenges for collaboration, especially for scenes with Tarzan and Jane.
 Glen Keane was the supervising animator for Tarzan at the Paris studio, while Ken Duncan was the supervising animator for Jane at the studio in Burbank.
 To make coordinating scenes with multiple characters easier, the animators used a system called a "scene machine" that could send rough drawings between the two animation studios.
-Meanwhile, following production on Mulan (1998), two hundred animators at the Feature Animation Florida satellite studio provided character animation and special effects animation where the filmmakers had to discuss their work through daily video conferences among the three studios.
+Meanwhile, following production on Mulan (1998), two hundred animators at Walt Disney Feature Animation Florida provided character animation and special effects animation where the filmmakers had to discuss their work through daily video conferences among the three studios.

 Keane was inspired to make Tarzan "surf" through the trees because of his son's interest in extreme sports, and he began working on a test scene.
-The directors expressed concern that Tarzan would be made into a "surfer dude", but when Keane revealed the test animation to them they liked it enough to use it in the film during the "Son of Man" sequence, with movements inspired by skateboarder Tony Hawk.
+The directors expressed concern that Tarzan would be made into a "surfer dude".
+In October 1996, Keane revealed the test animation to them, which they liked it enough that it was used during the "Son of Man" sequence, with movements inspired by skateboarder Tony Hawk, who would later land the first 900 at X Games V in 1999 in front of an ad for the film.
 Although Keane initially thought that Tarzan would be easy to animate because he only wears a loincloth, he realized that he would need a fully working human musculature while still being able to move like an animal.
 To figure out Tarzan's movements, the Paris animation team studied different animals in order to transpose their movements onto him.
 They also consulted with a professor of anatomy.
 This resulted in Tarzan being the first Disney character to accurately display working muscles.